“Oh my goodness, I would have DIED!”

 These are just two of the several comments I received when I had mentioned that I had embarked on a 15 kilometer hike on a hot and sunny 91 degree day in Crete, Greece.

-While I would like to claim that this was all eloquently thought out, planned, and I prepared for… the truth of the story is my LACK of planning ended up manifesting into a magical 3 day hike through a gorge and along the southern coast of Crete — with a hefty dose of intermittent fasting.
+While I would like to claim that this was all eloquently thought out, planned, and I prepared for it… the truth of the story is my LACK of planning ended up manifesting into a magical 3 day hike through a gorge and along the southern coast of Crete — with a hefty dose of intermittent fasting.

 Ya see, the thing is – the night before I was meant to leave on said hike, I met a travel friend out for a drink in a cute village called Chania.